 The week Chesky got to town in October 2007, San Francisco was hosting the huge Industrial Designers Society of America conference and all the hotel rooms in the city were sold out.
 Chesky and Gebbia had an idea.
 They decided to turn their house into a bed and breakfast for conference attendees.
 They didn't have extra beds or even bedrooms, but they did have three air mattresses.
 They inflated them and called themselves Airbed and Breakfast.
-Three people stayed with Chesky and Gebbia and they charged them $80 a night as well as made breakfast for them and showed them around the city.
-They made enough to pay the rent and the idea for their multi-billion dollar company was born.
+Three people stayed with Chesky and Gebbia over the conference.
+They each paid $80 a night.
+For the price they also got free breakfast and a tour around the city.
+And with that a $100 billion idea was born.